Vald

 Veil

-Midnight on the 9th (Resting Day) Lift the Veil: The end of the Dead season is celebrated through solemn vows and humble gestures.
+Midnight on the 9th (Song Day) Lift the Veil: The end of the Dead season is celebrated through solemn vows and humble gestures.

-Afternoon to twilight on the 17th (Song Day) Veil’s Edge: A day for honoring ancestors with offerings and prayers at family altars.
+Afternoon to twilight on the 17th (Bathing Day) Veil’s Edge: A day for honoring ancestors with offerings and prayers at family altars.

 Sunrise

-Midnight on the 4th (Market Day) Dry season begins.
+Midnight on the 4th (Tithe Day) Dry season begins.

-Morning on the 14th (Bathing Day) Bartermoot: Representatives from the smaller towns and villages trade steel for lumber in ritual arrangement with the denizens of the Wood.
+Morning on the 14th (Garden Day) Bartermoot: Representatives from the smaller towns and villages trade steel for lumber in ritual arrangement with the denizens of the Wood.

 Bright

-Afternoon until midnight on the 9th (Tithe Day) Dustset: A carnival marked by parades and masquerades, where participants wear masks to protect from dust and wind.
+Afternoon until midnight on the 9th (Song Day) Dustset: A carnival marked by parades and masquerades, where participants wear masks to protect from dust and wind.

-Midnight on the 10th (Bathing Day) Dry Equinox: Marks the midpoint of the Dry season.
+Midnight on the 10th (Tithe Day) Dry Equinox: Marks the midpoint of the Dry season.

 Ashfall

-Dawn until the afternoon on the 16th (Song Day) Boughmeal: A market day held exclusively within the Wood, where artisans and merchants from all over the realm meet to trade their wares.
+Dawn until the afternoon on the 16th (Tithe Day) Boughmeal: A market day held exclusively within the Wood, where artisans and merchants from all over the realm meet to trade their wares.

 Afternoon on the 24th (Resting Day) Parade of Ash: In celebration of the final day of the Dry season, participants mark their faces with ash and play music.
 Most kinds of labor are frowned upon.